rikusilvola/ocaml.org/data/planet/coq/coq-85pl1-is-out.md

 <a href="https://coq.inria.fr/coq-85">Version 8.5pl1 of Coq</a> is available.
 It fixes several bugs
 of version 8.5, including one critical bug.
 It also brings various performance improvements.
-More information can be found in the <a href="https://coq.inria.fr/distrib/V8.5pl1/CHANGES">CHANGES</a> file.
+More information can be found in the <a href="https://coq.inria.fr/distrib/V8.5pl1/CHANGES - [404 Not Found]">CHANGES</a> file.
 Feedback and <a href="https://coq.inria.fr/bugs">bug reports</a> are extremely welcome.